 - If you have a tight channel, you may find the ball whips down too much.
 You can usually fix this by loosening or even removing one or more of the shooting strings.

 - Replacing cotton shooting strings with nylon can help add more whip.

-Hopefully, the guide above has helped you to better understand, not just how to string a lacrosse head, but how the different elements affect your overall stick performance, and ultimately your game.
-Of course, as we've said, every player's style is unique, so there's no substitute for actually trying out some of these tips for yourself in order to discover what setup works best for you.
+Hopefully, our stringing lacrosse head guide has helped you better understand not just how to string a lacrosse head, but how the different elements affect your overall stick performance, and ultimately your game.
+Of course, as we've said, every player's style is unique, so there's no substitute for trying out some of these tips for yourself to discover what setup works best for you.